 Successful Software Entrepreneur & CEO

 Simultaneous with his appointment as the CEO of a large International Software Company, Phill was diagnosed with Parkinson’s.
-After the initial shock, Phill has become a Parkinson’s activist focused on removing the disease’s stigma, to ensure Parkinson’s sufferers can openly discuss their disease without fear of discrimination or bias either socially or at work.
+After the initial shock, Phill became a Parkinson’s activist focused on removing the disease’s stigma, to ensure Parkinson’s sufferers can openly discuss their disease without fear of discrimination or bias either socially or at work.
 His blog is #stirrednotshaking.

 I have Parkinson’s… but I am not my disease, it is not who I am, I am an entrepreneur, a husband, a father, a runner, a world traveller, …and mostly an optimistPhill Robinson